dashpilot/netlify-inline-editor/README.md

 ## How to make elements on a page editable

-To make an element editable via the CMS, just give it an id and a class of 'cms-editabe'.
+To make an element editable via the CMS, just give it an `id` and a class of `cms-editabe`.
 The CMS will automatically detect what kind of element it is, and show the appropriate input.